 Recognizing the signs of elder abuse.

-Most states require that doctors, lawyers and professional caregivers report elder mistreatment.
+In most states doctors, lawyers and professional caregivers are mandatory reporters in cases of elder abuse.
 Family and friends can also report it.
 Do not wait.
 Help is available.

 If you think someone is in urgent danger, call 911 or your local police to get help right away.